bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

   outputs].

-- [Core Lightning 24.11][] contained an experimental new plugin for making payments that using advanced route selection; paying and receiving payments to [offers][topic offers] was enabled by default;
+- [Core Lightning 24.11][] contained an experimental new plugin for making payments that use advanced route selection; paying and receiving payments to [offers][topic offers] was enabled by default;
   and multiple improvements to [splicing][topic splicing] were added.